How to manage critical control points for food safety

 Remember, these critical limits are only viable if some control measure may be applied.

-Now that you have established your risks and a baseline of what constitutes success, it’s time to implement monitoring procedures.
+Now that you have established standard operating procedures and a baseline of what constitutes success, it’s time to implement monitoring procedures.
 Monitoring is crucial because it creates accountability for your risk management.
 Should a safety issue arise, it is critical to know when and why that issue occurred.
 Using an empirical, data-driven approach will only make this process more effective.

 Monitoring takes many forms, often as a hardware component.
 Whether that component is a thermometer, wireless sensor, or other device depends on the metrics used to judge its critical limits.
-Make sure your monitoring method is possible to accomplish in real-time.
-Specific methods, such as biological testing, require processing and gaining results.
+Make sure your monitoring method is possible to accomplish in real time.
+Specific techniques, such as biological testing, require processing and gaining results.
 As food safety hazards can develop quickly, you will need frequently and easily measured protocols.

 Institute corrective action

 Despite best intentions, food safety hazards can and will occur.
-Therefore, having a plan to rectify such incidents is also important to keep top of mind.
-Whenever your efforts deviate from thresholds, corrective action needs to occur.
-As with monitoring, it is also essential to record these scenarios.
+Therefore, having a plan to rectify incidents is essential.
+Whenever your efforts deviate from thresholds, corrective action needs to happen.
+As with monitoring, it is also vital to record these scenarios.

 - A determination regarding the cause of non-compliance